squint-cljs/squint/README.md

 ## Differences with ClojureScript

-- Clava does not protect you in any way from the pitfalls of JS with regards to truthiness, mutability and equality
+- ClavaScript does not protect you in any way from the pitfalls of JS with regards to truthiness, mutability and equality
 - There is no CLJS standard library.
 The `"clavascript/core.js"` module has similar JS equivalents
 - Keywords are translated into strings
 - Maps, sequences and vectors are represented as mutable objects and arrays